Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The Bowman's or renal capsule, located at one end of each nephron in the cortex of the kidney, is the blood-filtering region of the nephron.

-There are three major regions of the kidney: renal cortex, renal medulla, and renal pelvis.
-The renal cortex is a space between the medulla and outer capsule.
+The renal cortex is a space between the medulla and the outer capsule.
 The renal medulla contains the majority of the length of nephrons, the main functional component of the kidney that filters fluid from blood.
 The renal pelvis connects the kidney with the circulatory and nervous systems from the rest of the body.

 The medulla is the inner region of the parenchyma of the kidney.